Hello all fans of history and Hetalia!

 Feel free to give us some feedback about the way we are managing the group, as long as its with the purpose of improving!

-Let's all show the world that Hetalia is a cool way to learn history!
-So open that history book, get your material ready, and START MAKING ART!
+Let's all show the world that us artists can make Hetalia a cool way to learn history!
+So open that old and dusty history book, get your materials ready, and START MAKING ART!

-(Taken from blog posts and admin forum posts made by CrimsonLayers, Ashewalton, Unworldly-Battue, Rikussandow, Mangaka9 and compiled by MorriganFearn.
+(Taken from blog posts and admin forum posts made by CrimsonLayers, Ashewalton, Unworldly-Battue, Rikussandow, Mangaka9 and compiled by MorriganFearn and Zitenshi.
 Decorated Zitenshi)

 Last edit: April the 10th, 2014 by Zitenshi